University Student Services

 Mission: Our mission is to provide a safe and secure environment for our students, visitors, faculty and staff.
 Our goal is to reduce or eliminate crime and safety hazards on campus.
 We do this by partnering with you in upholding all university campus rules, regulations and all applicable laws and ordinances.
 This partnership allows for a safe and secure atmosphere where students and employees are able to pursue their life’s goals.

-The Campus Public Safety Department offers the following services: vehicle registration, parking permits, safety escorts, safety equipment monitoring, bicycle registration, lost and found, crime reporting, parking and traffic enforcement, safety and security patrols, main switchboard operator, environmental health and safety services, management of the emergency management program, and various other services.
-We can be reached at (714) 966-6799 or CampusSafety@vanguard.edu.
+The Campus Public Safety Department offers the following services: vehicle registration, parking permits, safety escorts, safety equipment monitoring, bicycle registration, lost and found, crime reporting, injury and illness reporting, parking and traffic enforcement, safety and security patrols, main switchboard operator, environmental health and safety services, management of the emergency management program, and various other services.
+We can be reached at (949) 244-0098 or CampusSafety@vanguard.edu.

 Department Website: http://www.vanguard.edu/it/

 The IT Department maintains a sophisticated campus network infrastructure with a gigabit fiber optic backbone and wireless capability throughout the resident and non-resident areas of the campus.
-All dorm rooms are equipped with one data port (additional ethernet switch for additional ports are available for check out in the IT department — personal routers and wireless routers are not permitted).
-In order for students to access the VU network from their dorm room, they must provide their own personal computer, including a professionally installed wireless card or an Ethernet card and a CAT5 Ethernet cable.
-Detailed packets with instructions outlining how to configure personal systems to connect to the VU network are provided.
+All dorm rooms are equipped with one data port (additional ethernet switch for additional ports are available for check out in the IT department — personal switches and wireless routers are not permitted).
+In order for students to access the VU network from their dorm room, they must provide their own personal computer and log in with their vanguard credentials.
+VUWIFI , firstname.lastname, password.

 VANGUARD UNIVERSITY STUDENT ID CARD

 A Vanguard University Student ID Card is required for use of university services such as the Waugh Student Center, Library, residential housing, and computer labs.
-ID cards are provided to the student at their New Student Orientation event for fall semesters, or following their Academic Registration events for spring and summer semesters.
+ID cards are provided to the student at their New Student Orientation event for fall semesters or following their Academic Registration events for spring and summer semesters.
 They are to be used for the entire duration of attending the university and should be kept in a safe, easily accessible place such as a wallet or lanyard.
 If an ID card is lost, a new card may be purchased for $25.
 The charge can be reconciled with the Accounting Office on the student's MyBill account, which takes approximately 2-4 weeks.
-If a card is excessively used throughout the collegiate career and becomes worn, a student may trade in their old card in addition to a $10.00 fee for a replacement card.
+If a card is excessively used throughout your time at Vanguard and becomes worn, a student may trade in their old card in addition to a $10.00 fee for a replacement card.
 ID cards may not be hole punched or altered in any way.
-Please see the Information Technology Department for any questions and for distribution of all ID cards.
+Please see the Information Technology Department building 14 for any questions and for distribution of all ID cards.

 Department Website: https://www.vanguard.edu/resources/counseling-center

 Professional Christian counseling services are provided through the Counseling Center.
 The Counseling Center is supervised by a licensed Marriage and Family Therapist and a licensed Clinical Psychologist.
 Students can make confidential appointments to discuss their spiritual, personal, and emotional concerns.
-This service is provided for each student free of charge.
-Counseling appointments can be scheduled by calling (714) 662-5256, or online at http://www.vanguard.edu/requestcounseling.
+This service is provided for each student through the student services fee, as part of each student's tuition.
+Appointments may be requested online by logging into the student portal, in person or by calling our office or online at http://www.vanguard.edu/requestcounseling.
 Walk-in assistance is also available.
 The Counseling Center is located on the first floor of Smith Hall.

 Department Website: https://www.vanguard.edu/resources/health-center

-Mission: The mission of the Health Center is to provide quality health and wellness care as a supplement to the student’s existing health care plan for acute illnesses and injuries in a safe, comfortable, and confidential environment.
+Mission: The mission of the Health Center is to provide quality healthcare and wellness services as a supplement to the student’s existing health care plan for acute illnesses and injuries in a safe, comfortable, and confidential environment.

 JEFF and KENDRA MOTSKE FITNESS CENTER